andreaziani/CCIP/README.md

-# Craking the Coding Interview Problems
+# Cracking the Coding Interview Problems
 This repository contains solutions to problems proposed into the "Cracking the coding interview" book 6th edition.